-Third, you’ll need to consider the size of your inverter.
+- How big is your current power inverter?
 Solar panels generate “direct current” or “DC” power, but the appliances and devices in your home run on “AC,” or “alternating current” power.
 Therefore, you need an inverter to change the power type and feed it into your grid.
 However, inverters can only handle so much load, and overloading them can lead to a blowout or power failure.
 Adding more panels may generate more power, but if your inverter can’t handle the load, you won’t have any power flowing through your home at all.

 Your Upgrade Options

 When you have an older system and wish to expand, you might have to consider installing a second system and running them side-by-side.
 This is a great way to dramatically increase your energy production, but it’s also a more expensive option and you might not have room for all of the additional panels.
 Otherwise, you might simply wish to upgrade your panels to new technology.

 If you have a newer system, expanding can be as simple as adding a few panels, but you may also need to upgrade your inverter if the added flow is too much.
 One option a lot of systems are starting to include are “micro-inverters” which actually do away with the central inverter all together.
 Instead, each panel comes with a small inverter already installed that can handle the flow of electricity that panel produces.
 As a result, the panels themselves feed AC power directly into your home’s system, reducing the risk of an inverter failure and making expansion far simpler than ever before.